EmmanuelMwamba/EmmanuelMCoder/README.md

-- 👋 Hi, I’m @EmmanuelMCoder
+- 👋 Hi, I’m @EmmanuelMwamba
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning how to code(backend development & frontend development) full stack development
-- 💞️ I’m looking to collaborate on innovative projects
+- 💞️ I’m looking forward to collaborate on innovative projects
-- 📫 How to reach me on LinkedIn username is Emmanuel Mwamba
+- 📫 How to reach.
+Try reach me on LinkedIn & Facebook username is: Emmanuel Mwamba
 - 😄 Pronouns: He